datamol-io/molfeat-padel/README.md

 ## Overview

 `molfeat-padel` is an extension to `molfeat` that adds support for PaDEL descriptors.
+PaDEL-Descriptor is a software for calculating molecular descriptors and fingerprints based on CDK that currently calculates 797 descriptors (663 1D, 2D descriptors, and 134 3D descriptors) and 10 types of fingerprints.

 - To learn more about PaDEL descriptors, please refer to the following paper: [Yap, 2010](https://doi.org/10.1002/jcc.21707)